alexjoverm/testing-vue-book-ru/manuscript/chapter2.md

 Let's see how to use vue-test-utils to test a fully rendered component tree.

-In [the first chapter](#chapter-1) we've seen how to use Shallow Rendering to test a component in isolation, preventing the components sub-tree from rendering.
+In [Write the first Vue.js Component Unit Test in Jest](/2017/08/21/Write-the-first-Vue-js-Component-Unit-Test-in-Jest/) we've seen how to use Shallow Rendering to test a component in isolation, preventing the components sub-tree from rendering.

 But in some cases, we could want to test components that behave as a group, or [molecules](http://atomicdesign.bradfrost.com/chapter-2/#molecules) as stated in Atomic Design.
 Keep in mind that this apply to [Presentational Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0), since they're unaware of app state and logic.
 In most case, you'd want to use Shallow Rendering for Container components.